skoneka/zabbix-systemd-service-monitoring/README.md

 FEATURES
 --------
-* Discovery of systemd Services
+* Discovery of systemd Services (whitelisted only)
 * Provides alerting when a service stops or restarts

 REQUIREMENTS